 Sadly, over half the pumpkins carved at Halloween are under-utilised.
-The flesh and seeds of carving pumpkins are all edible., even once they have been carved.
+The flesh and seeds of carving pumpkins are all edible, even once they have been carved.
 Pumpkins are a great source of beta-carotene, the precursor to vitamin A as suggested by the gorgeous golden-orange hue of the flesh and, in most cases, skins.
 A word of caution, if your pumpkin happens to have green skin your soup will adopt a “chip shop curry sauce” colour.
 Don’t worry, it will still be equally delicious!

 If you don’t have any pumpkins hanging around you can substitute butternut squash or sweet potato as an alternative.
-These vegetables are still high in beta-carotene, an antioxidant which has previously been shown to help reduce the risk of heart disease and certain cancers.
+These vegetables are still high in beta-carotene, an antioxidant that has previously been shown to help reduce the risk of heart disease and certain cancers.